soumyasavarn/EMS/README.md

 ## Introduction
-This is a DBMS Lab Assignment under DA215 course.
+This is a DBMS Lab Assignment under DA215 course.\n
 It invovles use of basic frontend technologies along with PHP and SQL for backend.
 Lead TA: Mr. Anupam Kumar
 Instructor: Dr. Chiranjib Sur